thinkbigthings/java/README.md

 # Java Features

-Demonstrate Java language features and other experimental items
+Demonstrate Java language features and other experimental items.